HCL-TECH-SOFTWARE/digital-experience/docs/admin-system/adxmldam.md

-# Using XML Access to export and import Digital Asset Management assets {#adxmldam .concept}
+# Using XML Access to export and import Digital Asset Management assets

 Using XML Access with HCL DX CF19 and higher, to manage staging scenarios, administrators can import, export, and control Digital Asset Management access control data.